DeeptiDaisy/Portfolio-website/readme.md

 > Images Folder

-- It contains all the project images & icons .
+- It contains all the images & icons .